 With that being said, the majority of people prefer to speak directly to a dedicated dealer when opting to transfer a large amount of money overseas from the UK or anywhere else.
 That gives them the sense of reassurance they require, and also gives them to opportunity to haggle in regards to the pricing.

 All of our top recommended services for transferring large amounts of money internationally have both options available, though.
 Readily available dedicated dealers over the phone and on email, with state-of-the-art online systems and money transfer apps.
-The cheapest way to transfer money abroad today could be online or via an app using companies like Wise or Azimo, but we always recommend the personal-touch type of services, it can be scary to move large sums of money abroad without speaking to anyone over the phone.
+The cheapest way to transfer money abroad today could be online or via an app using companies like Wise or Azimo (Azimo’s service was discontinued), but we always recommend the personal-touch type of services, it can be scary to move large sums of money abroad without speaking to anyone over the phone.

 Can you make instant large transfer abroad?

-Most people would want to have their transfer abroad happen within minutes so they can just move on to the next thing.
+Most people would want to have their money transferred internationally within minutes so they can just move on to the next thing.
 That’s why banks can be so bloody annoying – it may take them a long time to transfer money abroad, and their response can be delayed so the client would be hanging in the dark not understanding whether the money has reached its destination.
 This is a nerve-wracking process but designated large transfer specialists make it easier:

 - Each customer is assigned with a dedicated dealer whom he can reach by email or phone and inquire about the transfer’s progress.